 I get like that when I want the world to stop moving so fast, to stop spinning so quickly.
 In fact, I wanted it to spin back for just a moment.
 A few fractions of a second.
 Back to the moment before she came into the room.
 When I didn’t know.
 When it wasn’t real yet.
 When Max was still my baby.
 Before he was a medical term.
 Before he was a statistic.
 Before he was being measured, and opinions were being weighed, and, “It’s too soon to tell,” and “It’s best to carry on as normal,” were being tossed around.

 But we were home, and I had to face my family.
 I walked through the door, and saw my siblings.
 They didn’t know.
-It seemed so peculiar to me, that my whole world had just collapsed, but everyone else’s lives were still intact.
-Their lives completely unchanged, unaffected, while the leftover debris of mine was collecting the dust that had once held it together.
+I remember how strange it seemed to me, that my whole world had just collapsed, but everyone else’s were still intact.
+Their lives completely unaffected, unchanged, while the leftover debris of mine was collecting the dust that had once held it together.
 Never had I felt injustice so profoundly in my heart than in that moment.
 The ringing was back, not just in my head, but in the room as well.
 I could feel it bouncing around between me and the walls surrounding us.
 Increasing in volume, oscillating, resonating, bellowing in and out, until it was the only thing left in the room.
 The ringing matched its wavelengths with the spinning in my mind.
 It felt like God had taken my thoughts, tied them off, and was swinging them around in elliptic patterns over the hung heads of angels.
 And with the completion of each rotation, the whistling would rise to an even more deafening volume, until it was the only thing left in all the cosmos.
 The whole universe packed into a single sound, inside my head.
 The sheer magnificence of those unspoken words bowed the air between us causing tension only I could feel.

-Then I was sitting on the porch in a rocking chair.
+Then, I was sitting on the porch in a rocking chair.
 I wasn’t sure how or when I got there.
 The evening was wet with rain, but the moisture in the air was chilled.
 The fog suspended itself just before the tree line.
 It was dusk, and the feeling of helplessness was as pressing as the night was for its turn, demanding to exist, to come into being, to be felt and wrangled and wrestled with.
 The feeling of helplessness is almost indescribable.
 It’s as if emptiness was an entity, a huge gust of wind, a force of nature, trying to burst through each sinew of your skin.
-It’s an ever-expanding hollowness carving out every last shred of your psyche.
+It’s an ever-expanding hollowness carving out every last shred of your chest, every last shred of your psyche.
 It feels like the soul wants to escape you, and leave the body behind.
 Screams.
 They don’t help.
 Clawing.
 It doesn’t soothe.
 Because feeling out of control of your own life is unnerving, but feeling out of control of the life of a person inside you is absolutely nauseating.
 It’s supposed to be comforting having your baby so close, protected within the layers of your skin, embedded in the hammocks of your womb.
-But now I wasn’t so sure.
-Now I didn’t even trust my own body.
-It did something wrong, it hurt him, changed him, threatened him.
+But now, I wasn’t so sure.
+Now, I didn’t even trust my own body.
+It did something wrong: it hurt him, changed him, threatened him.
 I wanted to keep him there, but offer him somewhere safer to go.
 I didn’t know if I was the best home for him anymore, but at the same time, I didn’t want him to ever be born.
 I just wanted him to stay there in the warmth of not knowing, in the fleshy darkness only moms can offer.